micwik/ArnLib/README.md

 * Native support for data validation and double direction pipes (streams).

+* Metrics of Arn available in Arn tree.

 #### Sharing

 * Data objects can be shared in a single program, among threads or between programs, at